-Learning Learning outcome Assessment outcome number The learner will: The learner can: 1 Be able to identify, plan and manage a dissertation project identify the main objectives for the project provide an appropriate plan use organisational skills and strategies appropriately.
-2 Be able to undertake research, collect evidence and select select relevant information from appropriate sources information using appropriate methodology obtain information relate resources to the research question or hypothesis.
-3 Be able to interpret evidence, draw conclusions and write up produce a dissertation using appropriate style and structure results into a finished dissertation interpret evidence gathered discuss different perspectives draw conclusions.
+Learning ng Learning outcome Assessment outcome number The learner will: The learner can: 1 Be able to identify, plan and manage a dissertation project identify the main objectives for the project provide an appropriate plan use organisational skills and strategies appropriately. co in Be able to undertake research, collect evidence and select information using appropriate methodology select relevant information from appropriate sources obtain information relate resources to the research question or hypothesis.
+Be able to interpret evidence, draw conclusions and write up produce a dissertation using appropriate style and structure results into a finished dissertation interpret evidence gathered discuss different perspectives draw conclusions.
 4 Be able to present findings, conclusions and an evaluation to an audience. review and evaluate the project and own learning present the project outcomes in an organised manner, engaging with audience and responding to questions.